Week 3: Genome Analytics

 Basic Local Alignment Search Tool

-For those not familiar, BLAST is an algorithm developed by the NCBI that enables searching for short sequence matches of a subject sequence of interest against a large library of known and identified sequences present in our collective databases.
+For those not familiar, BLAST is an algorithm developed by the NCBI that enables searching for short sequence matches of a query sequence against a large library of known and identified sequences present in our collective databases.
 It is a remarkable tool that will take a short nucleotide or protein sequence and return some of the most similar sequences, which allows us to make strong inferences and conclusions about the potential identity and origin of our sequence of interest.
 It is a heuristic algorithm that works by first finding short matches between two sequences.
 By its nature, it is not designed to find or ensure it returns optimal alignments, and instead prioritizes speed.
 A quick google search will lead you to the BLAST website.

 region.subset.fna

-.
+directory.
 Copy the sequence found within that file into the query section of BLAST and leave all other options at default.Please take a screenshot of the BLAST results returned from your query.
 Make sure to briefly address the following questions in the provided ipynb.
 What are some of the possible alignments of your sequence of interest?
 Are there are any commonalities in the organisms found if you see multiple equally valid results?

 If you wish, you can select more annotated regions from your genome use BLAST to attempt to identify your genome.